 "Flagrant" means any documented violation where the Respondent had actual knowledge of the law and consciously set out to commit the violation.

 "Formal Enforcement Action" means an administrative action signed by the Director or authorized representative which is issued to a Respondent for a documented violation.
-A formal enforcement action may require the Respondent to take specific action within a specified time frame and/or state the consequences for continued non-compliance.
+A formal enforcement action may require the Respondent to take specific action within a specified time frame and/or state the consequences for previous and continued non-compliance.

 "Intentional" means conduct by a person with a conscious objective to cause the result of the conduct.